georgexiang/codecard/arduino/README.md

 10. Establish serial connection via Arduino IDE:
    - Tools | Serial Monitor
 11. Turn on the Code Card
-12. Press and hold button `A` until 5 seconds after the following output is displayed:
+12. Press and hold button `A` until the following output is displayed:
 ```
 Shuting down...
 Shuting down...